 What did our research team do?

 Our analysis is based on high-resolution microtomography (microCT) data, which is similar to medical CT data but at a much finer resolution.
 These data allow us to see inside the fossils to reveal the internal bone structure.
-Bones are made up of a hard outside shell called the cortex or cortical bone, and a spongy network of bone under the joints, called trabeculae or cancellous bone.
+Bones are made up of a hard outside shell called the cortex or cortical bone, and a spongy network of bone under the joints, called trabecular or cancellous bone.
 Bone remodels during an individual’s life in response to how it is loaded; where load or stress is high, bone will be added and where stress is lower, bone will be removed.
 This means that the internal bone structure may tell us more about how an individual moved around during its lifetime than the external shape of the bone.
-We analyzed the internal bone structure in the two South African fossils and compared it to that of modern humans, as well as our closest living relatives: chimpanzees and gorillas, which engage in both knuckle-walking and climbing, and orangutans that spend almost of their life in the trees using climbing, clambering and suspension.
+We analyzed the internal bone structure in the two South African fossils and compared it to that of modern humans, as well as our closest living relatives: chimpanzees and gorillas, which engage in both knuckle-walking and climbing, and orangutans that spend most of their life in the trees using climbing, clambering and suspension.

 What did we find?